WladimirSidorenko/SentiLex/README.md

 make
 ```

-Afterwards, an executable called the directory `vec2dic` wil apper in
+Afterwards, an executable called `vec2dic` wil apper in
 the subdirectory `build/bin`.
 You can exectute this file by envoking:

 ```shell